[[Music/PinkFloyd This band]] is no novice to writing [[TearJerker songs that can trigger the tears]].

 * "Wish You Were Here" is a big one...

-** The entire damn album -- with the possible exceptions of "Welcome to the Machine" (which is merely at the band's typical level of moroseness) and "Have a Cigar" (which is even critical kinda comedic) -- but particularly "Shine On You Crazy Diamond".
+** The entire damn album -- with the possible exceptions of "Welcome to the Machine" (which is merely at the band's typical level of moroseness) and "Have a Cigar" (which is still critical, but even kinda comedic) -- but particularly "Shine On You Crazy Diamond".

 *** Especially Part IX, with its slow, somber synths, and the oh-so heartbreaking key change at the very end.